Make a positive social impact with an ethical Manitoba investment

 A JIC is similar to a GIC (Guaranteed Investment Certificate),” Derek explained.
 “We sell JICs in three and five-year terms, for a minimum of $1,000.
 While the JIC is not guaranteed like a GIC, and the interest is lower than a GIC, at the end of the day, you get your investment back and make a small amount of interest.
 Giving up a bit of interest changes lives — think of all the community groups that can use that equity to further their mission.”

-You can learn more about this ethical Manitoba investment opportunity in their investor brochure.
+You can learn more about this ethical Manitoba investment opportunity from their investor page.

 In addition to managing the administration required for the JICs, ACU has been proud to provide annual operating grants and sponsorships to the Fund.
 Potential donors can learn more about ways to contribute in their donor brochure.